DavidVentura/blog/blog/raw/postgres-lib/POST.md

 ## Creating a db cluster on disk

-While this library works, it requires an existing "cluster"—a set of files on disk.
+While this library works, it requires an existing [database cluster](https://www.postgresql.org/docs/current/glossary.html#GLOSSARY-DB-CLUSTER)—a set of files on disk.
 The classic way you get a database cluster is by running `initdb`.

 Up to this point, I'd probably spent around 6 hours messing with postgres, and thought surely, _surely_, writing an empty cluster to disk can't be _that_ hard.